 Detroit is home to all of the commercial casinos in Michigan, and that city will likely emerge as the leader in the industry.
 Tribal casinos will post some impressive numbers when it comes to overall betting handle, but the commercial casinos will dominate the retail side of things.

 The MGM Grand, MotorCity Casino, and Greektown Casino are the three commercial casinos in Michigan, and all three have already partnered with a big name in the sports betting industry.
 Bettors looking to physically place bets while in the state of Michigan will likely visit these locations.

 Below is a current list of physical Michigan sports betting options, with the date that it launched in parentheses.

 - BetMGM Sportsbook (March 11, 2020)

 - BetRivers Sportsbook (July 17, 2020)

 - DraftKings Sportsbook (Fall 2020)

 - PointsBet Sportsbook (Fall 2020)

-Several other retail locations are expected to launch sports betting near the end of 2020 or early 2021.
+Several other retail locations are expected to launch Michigan sports betting sites in the near future.
 These three locations have applied for and received a sports betting license, and launch is coming soon.